Example: Run an application for the Apache Phoenix thick client

 truefor the Phoenix thick client.
 This means that the application must be run for this client from a computer which:

-- Has internal network access to the VPC in which the database is deployed in
+- Has internal network access to the public cloud in which the database is deployed

 - Can resolve the internal hostnames of the database

-- Can obtain a Kerberos ticket from the database's KDC
+- Can obtain a Kerberos ticket from the database's Kerberos Key Distribution Center (KDC)

-One of the methods to run traditional Phoenix thick client applications is to launch an edge node in your cloud provider which meets the above requirements.
+One way to run an Apache Phoenix thick client application is to launch an edge node in your cloud provider which meets the above requirements.

 Use the JDBC URL from the